-Both Shopware and Magento are robust platforms which enjoy the trust and confidence of internationally-renowned companies.
-Each of the two solutions gives access to a range of specific features allowing an entrepreneur to manage his e-business effectively.
+Regardless of the existing Shopware vs Magento opposition, both platforms enjoy the trust and confidence of internationally-renowned companies.
+Each of the two robust solutions gives access to a range of specific features allowing entrepreneurs to manage their e-businesses effectively.
 Nevertheless, Shopware is more likely to match the demands of small business owners, since it is easier and cheaper to run.
 Magento, however, may turn out to be a source of frustration for developers; and much time can be spent on searching for a key to understanding the platform and all its possibilities.
 Thus, using Shopware you can launch an e-commerce website with much less effort.
 Moreover, Shopware has tools to help merchants run medium businesses and large enterprises.
 This platform is definitely worth considering!

 © 2017, Vilmate LLC

 - How to create a live video streaming app like Netflix, Amazon Prime & Hulu: All you need to succeed (373)

 - What you should know before you start building a stock trading system like E*TRADE or Robinhood (347)

 - How to Build a Crowdfunding Platform Like Kickstarter

 - The Internet of Things Future is Coming:

 - Edge Computing and the Internet of Things